Hours of operation: 9.00am to 5.00pm, Monday to Friday. See the list of Public Holidays and office closures.

 Stay informed: common questions about travel and passports answered here.

-- For more information about changes to daily life in New York City, please visit the NYC Department of Health.
+- For more information about COVID-19 updates in New York City, please visit the NYC Department of Health.

-Travel restrictions in other states, along with updates on schools, restaurants, emergency services and transport, are available on each state's local website.
-We recommend you closely monitor and register for alerts from local authorities in your state, including: New Jersey, Pennsylvania, Connecticut, Rhode Island, Massachusetts, Vermont, Maine, New Hampshire, Ohio, Puerto Rico (Spanish), US Virgin Islands.
+Travel restrictions, updates on schools, restaurants, emergency services and transport are available on state government websites.
+We recommend you subscribe to alerts from local authorities in your state, including: New Jersey, Pennsylvania, Connecticut, Rhode Island, Massachusetts, Vermont, Maine, New Hampshire, Ohio, Puerto Rico (Spanish), US Virgin Islands.